tashrifsanil/omdb-shopify/README.md

 # Shopify front end internship challenge

-To use this app, just start searching for a movie title and search results (search term has to be atleast 3 characters) will appear on the left pane.
-Clicking on the red page indicator will bring up a page switcher dialog.
-Click the plus button on the search results to nominate, and the nominations will appear on the right pane.
-When you reach 5 nominations, a dialog will automatically pop up and show the movies you nominated
+To use this app, just start searching for a movie title and search result cards will appear which you can indiviually nominate.
+Nominations show up on the right pane, and a dialog will popup when you reach 5 nominations.

-Clicking on a search result will spawn up a layout which will give you more details on that specific movie
+* To go back to the landing page click the shopify logo (this won't purge your nominations)
+* This app has dark mode toggling built in

 # Access